bokinga/yii2-app-ecom/README.md

 ------------
 You need an environment running PHP 5.4+ and an empty database.

-1. `composer create-project opus-online/yii2-app-ecom . --stability=dev`
+1. `php composer.phar create-project opus-online/yii2-app-ecom ecom --stability=dev`
+2. `cd ecom`
-2. Run `./yii init` and follow the instructions on the screen to set up the database
+3. Run `./yii init` and follow the instructions on the screen to set up the database
-3. Open `<directory>/web` in your web browser
+4. Open `<directory>/web` in your web browser

 See the [documentation](https://github.com/opus-online/yii2-payment) for `opus-online/yii2-ecom` for more.